Eczema is not contagious. You cannot catch it from another person through touch, shared items, or any form of contact.

 Eczema, particularly atopic dermatitis (the most common form), develops when two systems go wrong at the same time: the skin barrier and the immune response.

 Healthy skin holds moisture in and keeps irritants out.
-People with eczema often carry mutations in the gene that codes for filaggrin, a protein essential to skin barrier function.
-Without enough functional filaggrin, the outer skin layer becomes porous.
+People with eczema often carry mutations in the gene that encodes filaggrin, a protein essential for skin barrier function.
+Without sufficient functional filaggrin, the outermost layer of the skin becomes porous.
 Moisture escapes.
 Allergens and irritants enter.
 The result is chronically dry, reactive skin that is primed to flare with minimal provocation.

 Alongside the barrier defect, the immune system behaves abnormally.
 In eczema, it mounts an exaggerated inflammatory response to stimuli that would go unnoticed in unaffected skin.
 This response produces the redness, swelling, and intense itch that define a flare.